 Corcoran Garage Art Wrap

 The Corcoran Garage Art Wrap was installed and dedicated in August 2018.
-It is one of several projects in the "Back Porch" concept area of the SmART Initiative.
-The wrap is an example of creative public art that is a "cultural quilt" and reflects the diverse, innovative, and dynamic character of Downtown Durham.
+It is one of several projects in the "Back Porch" concept area of the SmART Initiative and is the First Public Art Installation of the Durham SmART Program to receive National Recognition as part of the Americans for the Arts 2019 Public Art Network (PAN) Year in Review.
+The wrap, entitled “Durham in Continuum,” is an example of creative public art that is a "cultural quilt" and reflects the diverse, innovative, and dynamic character of Downtown Durham.

 Olalekan Jeyifous was selected to create the wrap for the Corcoran Street parking garage.
 The design is a colorful and joyous interpretation of the architectural and iconic elements of the corridor.